Exploring Economics for Teachers

-With about 15.000 monthly visitors and 500 learning materials, Exploring Economics reaches a broad international audience.
-Now, we want to move one step further - from an e-learning to an e-teaching platform.
-Via offering syllabi, curricula, e-books, and other resources, we want to help lecturers to organize and innovate their teaching.
+Via offering syllabi, curricula, e-books, and other resources, we help lecturers to organize and innovate their teaching.

 Send us your syllabus

-In the first step, we will collect syllabi, transform them into teaching material and publish them on Exploring Economics.
-You can shape the e-teaching platform by sending your syllabus.
+We collect syllabi, transform them into teaching material and publish them on Exploring Economics.
+You can contribute to our e-teaching platform by sending us your syllabus.

 Your syllabus should contain the following elements: